 The BOTW uses an email group automatically generated by the NSCC's on-line service MAGELLAN—the cadet’s email address as well as primary and secondary parents’ email addresses (taken from their NSCC application) are used

 We always copy parents in communications with your cadets, although it is your cadet's responsibility to follow directions

-Information about weekly rehearsals/performances are posted as a “Plan of the Day” (aka POD) on Thursdays (or at least 2 days) prior to an event.
+Information about weekly rehearsals/performances are posted as a “Plan of the Day” (aka POD) early in the week (or at least 2 days) prior to an event.
 PODs are sent to the email addresses provided.
 The POD provides all the information you need to know in order to be prepared for our drill/performance. (ex/ uniform of the day, times, what to bring, schedule for the day, future event schedule etc).
-It is advisable for all cadets to get accustomed to checking their own email (and Facebook) accounts, as this will prepare them for college and their professional lives.
+It is advisable for all cadets to get accustomed to checking their own email accounts, as this will prepare them for college and their professional lives.
 We are training you to follow directions and pay attention to the details.

 HOW SHOULD I ADDRESS THE OFFICERS?